Pandaawan/FirstProject/README.md

 # FirstProject
 Starting a Repo to get a handle on things

-Fist attempt at a change.
+First attempt at a change.